photo by Unsplash.com - editing by NET Engineering SpA

 The platform is currently a Beta version and will be officially launched in May 2019.
 The project is the result of the expert partnership between TE.X, Tecnolav and the University of Cagliari, Department of Mathematics and Informatics, and receives funding from the European Union, Italian Republic, and Sardinia Region (Por-Fes) (*).

-Staying in the design world, ARUP, the well-known British multi-national leader in the AEC sector, is one of the most advanced companies in the study of how blockchain technology can be applied to a wide range of activities – from the design of Smart Cities to transport, the management of the supply chain to the circular economy (see the recently published report indicated in the notes to the article).
+Staying in the design world, ARUP, the well-known British multi-national leader in the AEC sector, is one of the most advanced companies in the study of how blockchain technology can be applied to a wide range of activities – from the design of Smart Cities to transport, the management of the supply chain to the circular economy (see the recently published report indicated in the bibliography).

 image from the ARUP Report “BLOCKCHAIN AND THE BUILT ENVIRONMENT” (page 11)